International SCN2A Awareness Day

 International SCN2A Awareness Day is globally recognized as February 24 each year.
 The goal is to raise awareness of disorders caused by pathological variants in the SCN2A gene, including epilepsy, autism, intellectual disability, and self-limited familial infantile epilepsy (SelFIE).
+Collectively, these are called SCN2A-Related Disorders.
 Advocacy goals for SCN2A Awareness Day include improving care, funding research and community support efforts, and promoting early genetic testing and counseling.

 Formation and history

 International SCN2A Awareness Day is celebrated each year on February 24.
 The date was chosen in 2017 due to SCN2A's location on the long (q) arm of chromosome 2 at position 24.3.

 Rare disease awareness days are popular activities for patient advocacy foundations, often as a first step before expanding into larger legislative or regulatory engagements.
 FamilieSCN2A Foundation, SCN2A Australia, SCN2A Brasil, SCN2A Georgia, SCN2A Europe, SCN2A Foundation, SCN2A Germany e.V., SCN2A Italia, SCN2A UK, and SCN2A Ukraine work together for collaborative advocacy day activities.

 February 24 was first mentioned on social media in 2016 by the FamilieSCN2A Foundation, in preparation for the first official observance on February 24, 2017.

 Clinicians, researchers, and other professionals also help to spread awareness.
 One of the first professional statements was in 2021 from a Q&A with epilepsy expert M. Scott Perry from Cook Children's health system in Fort Worth, Texas.